- Jeff Rodriguez

 What is a Private Real Estate Fund?

-There are other types of real estate investments vehicles available on the market.
-Such vehicles are; Real Estate Mutual Funds, Real Estate Investment Trusts (REIT’s), and Real Estate ETFs’.
+There are other types of real estate investment vehicles available on the market.
+Such vehicles are Real Estate Mutual Funds, Real Estate Investment Trusts (REITs), and Real Estate ETFs’.
 These can be found on the public market and purchased through a financial advisor or an online brokerage.
 Some investment opportunities are open to non-accredited investors, while others are appropriate for accredited investors only.

 How Does a Private Real Estate Fund Work?

 Diversification is a common investment strategy in which investors spread their capital across various types of securities and asset classes in order to reduce market volatility.
-Through a private real estate fund investor have greater diversification because their capital, risk, returns, and equity multiple are spread across the collection of assets (not just one).
+Through a private real estate fund, investors have greater diversification because their capital, risk, returns, and equity multiple are spread across the collection of assets (not just one).

 Limited partner means your liability is limited to the amount of your investment.
 You wouldn’t be on the hook for the entire value of the property, and none of your other assets would be at risk.

-Real estate fund will typically provide returns to the LPs (investor) prior to the GP's..
+Real estate funds will typically provide returns to the LPs (investors) prior to the GP's..
 This encourages the GP’s to properly manage the funds in order to meet the profit target and keeps the interests of the investors and the managers aligned.

 Investments are brought together and you as the investor now get the benefit of receiving one distribution that covers all the invested deals.
 You get one tax document as opposed to keeping up or chasing after many for tax season.
 You sign one PPM as opposed to many, and you get the benefit of having one accreditation cycle and not needing multiple accreditation letters.